-- 1. A husband or wife, submit the following documentation: - A. A copy of your marriage certificate. - B. If either you or your spouse were previously married, submit copies of documents showing that all prior marriages were legally terminated. - C. A passport-style color photo of yourself and a passport-style color photo of your husband or wife, taken within 30 days of the date of this petition.
+- 1. A spouse, submit the following documentation: - A. A copy of your marriage certificate. - B. If either you or your spouse were previously married, submit copies of documents showing that all prior marriages were legally terminated. - C. A passport-style color photo of yourself and a passport-style color photo of your spouse, taken within 30 days of the date of this petition.
 The photos must have a white background and be glossy unretouched and not mounted.
 The dimensions of the full frontal facial image should be about 1 inch from the chin to top of the hair.
 Using pencil or felt pen, lightly print the name (and Alien Registration Number, if known) on the back of each photograph.

-D. A completed and signed Form G-325A, Biographic Information, for you and a Form G-325A for your husband or wife.
+D. A completed and signed Form G-325A, Biographic Information, for you and a Form G-325A for your spouse.
 Except for your name and signature you do not have to repeat on Form G-325A the information given on your Form I-130 petition.